techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 }
 ```

-In this example, the following task is created and assigned to a user named Adele Vance (user ID 44ee44ee-ff55-aa66-bb77-88cc88cc88cc) in the Planner app in Teams.
+Here's what the user sees when they open the task.
+Selecting the **Start task** button takes the user to a security practices video in the YouTube app in Teams.

 :::image type="content" source="media/app-powered-tasks-in-planner.png" alt-text="Screenshot of an example of an app-powered task":::